-Calculation of the final amount of the payments in the grant arrangement
+Calculation of the final amount of the grant

 The draft grant agreement annexed to this Call for proposals specifies the calculation of the final grant and the payment arrangements.
 Applicants' attention should particularly focus on the General Conditions of the draft agreement, where the eligibility conditions of costs are described.

-The EU grant may not have the purpose or effect of producing a profit16 within the framework of the action.
+The EU grant may not have the purpose or effect of producing a profit18 within the framework of the action.

-The final amount of the grant to be awarded to the consortium is established after completion of the action, and upon approval of the request for payment containing the following documents17 [including relevant supporting documents where appropriate]:
+The final amount of the grant to be awarded to the consortium is established after completion of the action and upon approval of the request for payment containing the following documents19 [including relevant supporting documents where appropriate]:

-- > a final report providing details of the implementation and results of the action; - the final financial statement of costs actually incurred, - ➤ [where applicable, a certificate on the financial statements of the action and underlying accounts18].
+- a final report providing details of the implementation and results of the action; - > the final financial statement of costs actually incurred,